Security &

 Computed analytics cached temporarily, cleared on disconnect

-The CLI computes analytics from Apify API metadata — revenue trends, success rates, quality scores, fleet health metrics — and uploads these computed results to your ApifyForge dashboard.
-This data is cached in PostgreSQL to keep the dashboard responsive.
+ApifyForge computes analytics from Apify API metadata — revenue trends, success rates, quality scores, fleet health metrics — and caches the results in PostgreSQL so the dashboard renders instantly.
+This amounts to approximately 2-5 KB of metadata per connected account on top of your AES-256-GCM-encrypted token if you used the browser flow.

-4-layer infrastructure with zero stored credentials
+4-layer infrastructure with envelope-encrypted credentials

 Application

-Next.js 15 with server-side rendering, TypeScript
+Next.js 15 with server-side rendering, TypeScript strict mode

 Database